fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/3 - Slide.md

 	- Transfer genetic information between cells
 	- Transfer toxin molecules

 # 3.6 - The Cell Envelope Often Includes Layers Outside the Cell Wall

 ## Components Outside of the Cell Wall

-Outermost layer in the cell envelope
+Outermost layer in the cell envelope:
 	**Capsules** - well-organized layers made of polysaccharides that are covalently bonded and difficult to wash away **Slime layers** - polysaccharide layers that are unorganized and easily washed away **Glycocalyx** - polysaccharide extension that aids in attachment to solid surfaces **S-layers** - geometric pattern made of protein that aid in protecting from ion and pH fluctionations

 ## Components Outside of Cell Wall - Capsules
 - Well organized and not easily removed from cell